saeideh-eslamian/saeideh-eslamian/README.md

 ## Hey, I'm Saeideh &#128075;
 #### Welcome to my homepage🤗

 I love programming &#128151; and solve problems&#128373;.
 It is always satisfying when I solve the problem and see everything work well.
-I'm interested in Backend development with Python and Django.
+I'm interested in Python Backend development.

 ## My Skills &#128187; :